-If the wing has a right tendency, the left sleeve should be rotated by $2.5~\mathrm{mm}$ counterclockwise (towards +), and the right sleeve by the same value in the opposite direction, $2.5~\mathrm{mm}$ clockwise (towards -).
+If the wing has a right tendency, the left sleeve should be rotated by 2.5 mm counterclockwise (towards +), and the right sleeve by the same value in the opposite direction, 2.5 mm clockwise (towards -).

-Pivoting the sleeves can also be used to fine tune the cruising speed .
+Pivoting the sleeves can also be used to fine tune the cruising speed with the CORSET tensed or relaxed.
 A joint rotation of the two sleeves of 2.5 mm upwards (towards +) slows the wing down by 5 kph and speeds it up by 5 kph for a 2.5 mm rotation downwards (towards -).
 The usable speed range adjustment is limited to +5 and -2.5 mm.
-Beyond these limits, performance and stability of the wing may be affected and unsightly wrinkles may appear on the fabric of the wing tip.
+Beyond these limits, performance and stability of the wing may be affected and unsightly wrinkles may appear on the fabric of the wing tip